 BUSCLKX4 is the oscillator output signal.
-BUSCLKX4 frequency is equal to the internal oscillator frequency, the crystal frequency, or the RC-oscillator frequency.
+BUSCLKX4 frequency is equal to the crystal frequency or the RC-oscillator frequency.

 6.3.2 STOP Instruction

 The STOP instruction clears the SIM counter.

 6.3.3 COPCTL Write

 Writing any value to the COP control register (COPCTL) (see 6.4 COP Control Register) clears the COP counter and clears stages 12-5 of the SIM counter.
 Reading the COP control register returns the low byte of the reset vector.